 Why Does Search Intent Matter?

-Google has built its brand and reputation on providing the most relevant search results.
+Google has built its brand and reputation by providing the most relevant search results.
 If Google doesn’t believe your content is relevant to a searcher’s query or doesn’t satisfy their intent, you’re not going to rank for that keyword in the SERPs.

 Creating relevant content that aligns with search intent is key to landing a coveted spot on the SERPs.
 Google had this to say about this type of search, “People respond to brands that understand their needs.
 So, it’s important to optimize your media for relevance to the consumer and lifetime value for the brand.”